nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `add "EVENT_DETAILS" on START_DATE_TIME [to END_DATE_TIME] [t/TAG] [p/PRIORITY]`

 > * If the event is more than a day long, you may include the end date_time. <br>
 > * You may define the end time of the event if you wish.
-If you do not, however, Jimi will assume your event lasts a day long.
+If you do not, however, Jimi will assume your event lasts till midnight of the start day.

 Examples:
 * `add "Attend Timmy's orchestra" on 5th July t/Timmy`